avellano/testapp/README.md

 # testapp
-this is hello-world application adding some more text to the readme-edits file. should be seen in diff utilities.
+this is hello-world application adding some more text to the readme-edits file. should be seen in some utilities.